Neutral Atom Quantum Computing Hardware: Performance and End-User Perspective: Discussion

 In view of tackling general combinatorial optimisation problems, schemes to implement quantum annealing with neutral atoms have been proposed.
 While some parts of the standard annealing algorithm like the initial state~$\ket{+}^{\otimes n}$ or the hard-sphere interaction in the Ising model are difficult to implement with Rydberg atoms~\cite{Serret_2020}, several approaches exist to overcome this challenges such as the stroboscopic scheme proposed in~\cite{Pichler_MIS_2018} or optimising the locations of the atoms which also influences the strength of the interaction.
 A general proposal for quantum annealing with neutral atom processors utilises the so-called \emph{LHZ}-scheme~\cite{Lechner_2015, glaetzle_coherent_2017}, in which the qubits represent the edges of a problem graph, allowing to realise an effective all-to-all connectivity with local Rydberg interactions.
+This approach can also be used to overcome the limited connectivity of neutral atoms QPUs in the context of gate-based algorithms such as QAOA, enabled e.g., by the use of four-body Rydberg gates~\cite{Dlaska_2022}.